Vincenzo2k04/ASL/README.md

 ## 🤝 Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Made with ❤️ by [Your Name]